mciocchi/atomic_d6/README.md

 * Willpower?

 # Health and Wounds
+# TODO Stamina that death spirals, like exhaustion

 Characters have three kinds of health on their sheet.
 Stamina is represented by a pair of lungs.
 The state of a character's body is represented by hearts, and their mental state is represented by brains.